 Day 2 in Venice

-For day 2, I recommend taking it easier and explore Venice by just strolling for a few hours and also, to do a trip to one of the places I mention below.
+For the second day in Venice, I recommend taking it easier and explore Venice by just strolling for a few hours and also, to do a trip to one of the places I mention below.

 Getting Lost in Venice

 Though boat rides are my favorite mean of transport I loved strolling through Venice – those narrow cute streets and colorful houses make this a perfect place to get lost for hours.

 There are some lesser frequented areas of Venice if you want to avoid the crowds, but when it comes to the beauty it doesn’t really matter where you wander.
 Each turn you take with lead you to a beautiful place – the buildings, the shops, the canals – there is so much to discover in two days, that I would allow myself a few hours just for strolling Venice.